in

 Granite Colors

-Here is a list of the most popular granite colors for countertops on the market and some tips to follow in choosing the right type for your need:
+Here is a list of the most popular granite colors for countertops on the market and some tips to follow in choosing the right type for your needs:

 White Granite

-White granite White granite is often underestimated as some consider it to be too plain or simple, but what makes it an interesting shade is that it has veins and some flecks of stone.
+White granite is often underestimated as some consider it too plain or simple, but it is an interesting shade because it has veins and some flecks of stone.
+Pure white granite is also available in the market but is hard to come by.
+It also creates a clean, crisp look.
+As the general rule in design goes, “white makes any space look bigger”, it is suitable for small kitchens.

 Design concept it is most suited for: Classic or modern kitchen.
 Visit this page to see the white granite countertops picture gallery.